 Accommodations, Rates, Availability

-Pricing is based on a shared double- occupancy room.
-30% of the cost needed in order to confirm the booking.
+Pricing is based on a shared double occupancy room.
+20% of the cost needed asap as deposit in order to confirm your booking.

-Please note: Payment must be made in full 30 days prior to departure
+Please note: Payment must be made in full by April 30th, 2023.

-Availability - This ultra-exclusive program welcomes a minimum of 6 guests, a maximum of 10.
+Availability - This ultra-exclusive program welcomes a maximum of 10.

-However, as is true on any Women’s Adventure Travel trips, you can always opt in or out of as much or as little of these activities as you’d like.
+As is true on any Women’s Adventure Travel trip, you can always opt-in or out of as much or as little of these activities as you’d like.
 Kicking back at the lodge is always an option.
-The game drives, sundowners and excellent dinners on deck are all in order.
+The game drives, sundowners, and excellent dinners on deck are all in order.
 These special visits and events are but an added, unbelievable bonus for those looking for some sand.

-Regardless, with a start in South Africa, which may very well be my all-time favorite country in all of Africa or otherwise (don’t tell any of the other countries ;- ) followed by a very intimate trip with a mere 6-10 participants in the city, the villages and on safari in the rustic-luxe land of Zambia with serious community immersion, phenomenal lodges, a spirited staff at every turn and great game throughout, this is truly a trip of a lifetime, one that will sate on several levels.
+Regardless, with a start in South Africa, which may very well be my all-time favorite country, followed by a very intimate trip with a mere 6-10 participants in the city, the villages and on safari in the rustic-luxe land of Zambia with serious community immersion, phenomenal lodges, a spirited staff at every turn and great game throughout, this is truly a trip of a lifetime!

 I hope to see you in the jeep!